George Bonham: Governor of Hong Kong

 After a period of service with the East India Company, Bonham was appointed Governor of Hong Kong and plenipotentiary and superintendent of trade in China on 21 March 1848.
 During his tenure Bonham cut government spendings to balance the budget and also stimulated the Real Estate market in order to increase government income.
 His method of increasing government income eventually became the major source of income for the Hong Kong government a century later.

 Bonham was appointed a Companion of the Order of the Bath (CB) in April 1848.

-Bonham was known for his calm demeanour and gentle nature.
+Bonham was known for his calm demeanor and gentle nature.
 It was due to these qualities that he gained the trust of the British Government and the good relationship of many Hong Kong people.

-In 1850, upon his request to the Viceroy, a successful expedition was conducted against the pirates in the neighbourhood of Hong Kong, and Bonham attempted to open direct communication with the central government at Peking, and in furtherance of this object sent Mr Medhurst to the Peiho with a despatch, but the effort proved fruitless.
+In 1850, upon his request to the Viceroy, a successful expedition was conducted against the pirates in the neighborhood of Hong Kong, and Bonham attempted to open direct communication with the central government at Peking, and in furtherance of this object sent Mr Medhurst to the Hai River with a dispatch, but the effort proved fruitless.

+In 1853 after fall of Nanjing in 1853 during the Taiping Rebellion, the British became fearful of their foreign concession in Shanghai.
+After realizing the potential danger, Bonham called for a volunteer force to be created in Shanghai which would ultimately become the Shanghai Volunteer Corps which would participate in the Battle of Muddy Flat.

 Bonham retired from the position of Governor in Hong Kong in April 1854 and returned to England.